GAEUNYIM/elevator-ai-simulation/README.md

 # elevator-ai-simulation
-In this Python Reinforcement Learning code, we teach an AI to control double-deck elevator system!
-We build everything from scratch using Pagame and PyTorch.
+A double-deck elevator system with `highest-floor-fisrt` algorithm.
+We build everything from scratch using Pygame.